 A solid Very Fine+, the Reverse is a bit stronger than the Obverse, not unusual with New Orleans Mint coinage.
 Like seemingly 90%+ of all survivors, cleaned at one point long ago, not too harshly and the color is more than acceptable.
 The odd look with “whiteness” around the Obverse stars is where I removed some accumulated crud, using a coin-safe method.
 The lighter color was caused by those areas being covered up and not toning with the rest of the coin.
 Obviously PCGS had no problem with this.
-I will note that I think this is a touch undergraded - an 1896-O Quarter that came back in the same submission as a VF-30 actually has a bit less detail than this coin.
+I will note that I think this is a touch undergraded - a 1896-O Quarter that came back in the same submission as a VF-30 actually has a bit less detail than this coin.
 Now a blunt commentary, and I apologize if I offend anyone.
-I submitted this coin to CAC, and they failed to sticker it - in my opinion beyond stupid considering: a) a couple of the other coins in the submission that they did accept, and b) the unmitigated CRAP in other PCGS/NGC holders I have seen, some of which other dealers want MORE for than this coin.
-A leading specialist in the series is offering a similarly graded PCGS coin that has been rather obviously cleaned and has no eye appeal in my opinion, for $550 (no CAC).
-I believe that this coin should have been CAC’d, and it is priced accordingly - if you know the series, you can make up your own mind about the matter.
-Images of the coin taken prior to certification are also included, as I think they may give a better view of the surfaces and color.
+I submitted this coin to CAC, and they did not sticker it - in my opinion beyond stupid considering that: a) a couple of the other coins in the submission that they did accept, and b) the unmitigated CRAP in other PCGS/NGC holders I have seen that other dealers want MORE for than this coin.
+I believe that this coin should have been CAC’d, however it is not priced as such - for reference the PCGS guide value is $525 (my price here accounts for the additional 10% in fees I have to pay).
+If you know the series, you can make up your own mind about the matter.

 1901-O Barber Quarter, Very Fine+, PCGS VF-25, Scarce